KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/preview-release-pr.md

     ```
   </details>

-- [ ] A https://github.com/KinsonDigital/Velaptor/labels/%F0%9F%9A%80Preview%20Release label has been added to the this PR.
+- [ ] A https://github.com/KinsonDigital/Velaptor/labels/%F0%9F%9A%80Preview%20Release label has been added to this PR.

 - [ ] A QA issue has been created and manual QA testing has been performed for the changes being released.